-The Seagate Secure[®] TCG Enterprise SSC Self-Encrypting Drive FIPS 140 Module is embodied in Seagate Pulsar.2 SSD SED model disk drives.
+The Seagate Secure® TCG Enterprise SSC Self-Encrypting Drive FIPS 140-2 Module is embodied in Seagate 1200 SSD SED model disk drives.
 These products meet the performance requirements of the most demanding Enterprise applications.
 The cryptographic module (CM) provides a wide range of cryptographic services using FIPS approved algorithms.
 Services include hardware-based data encryption, instantaneous user data disposal with cryptographic erase, independently controlled and protected user data LBA bands and authenticated FW download.
 The services are provided through industry-standard TCG Enterprise SSC, SCSI protocols.

 The CM has a multiple-chip embedded physical embodiment.
 The physical interface to the CM is a SAS connector.
 The logical interfaces are the industry-standard SCSI (refer to Section1.3, items 7 & 8), TCG SWG (refer to Section1.3, item 5), and Enterprise (refer to Section1.3, item 4) protocols, carried on the SAS (refer to Section1.3, item 9) transport interface.
 The primary function of the module is to provide data encryption, access control and cryptographic erase of the data stored on the flash drive media.
 The human operator of the drive product interfaces with the CM through a "host" application on a host system.
+The cryptographic boundary of the CM surrounds the entire drive unit, including all of its hardware, firmware, and electronics.